Orchid Care - Cattleya (KAT-lee-a)

 Watering

-In Nature, the exposed roots of the Cattleya enjoy gentle breezes that quickly dry out their root system after a rain shower.
-When growing in pots, their planting material must drain quickly and allow plenty of air flow or the roots will rot.
+In Nature, the exposed roots of Cattleya dry out quickly after rain showers.
+That means their planting material must drain easily and dry out promptly.
+Their roots need lots of air or they will rot.
 The clay pebbles of our Hydroponic System are perfect for this!

 indicator01.jpg